Often called nature’s immune system, Resveratrol is a naturally occurring polyphenol that is produced in several plants.

 - Inflammation - through reducing oxidative stress

-- Cancer – through neutralizing free radicals and arresting cellular growth in tumors.
-(The review went on to point out that evidence suggests that polyphenols are specifically beneficial for certain types of cancer – colon, prostate, epithelial, endometrial and breast cancer).
+- Cancer – through neutralizing free radicals and arresting cellular growth in tumours.
+(The review went on to point out that evidence suggests that polyphenols are specifically beneficial for certain types of cancer – colon, prostate, epithelial, endometrial and breast cancer)

 - Cardiovascular Health – by improving ventricular health, reducing inflammation and lowering blood pressure

 - Cholesterol – Resveratrol blocks cholesterol oxidation, reducing LDL and lowering the risks of cardiovascular disease

 - Type 2 Diabetes –the prevention and management of type 2 diabetes through protection of beta cells from glucose toxicity, slowing of starch digestion and improved glycemic